Olejekglejek/Sparta/Week 1 Business/README.md

 Hello, My name is Oleg

 I am a graduate electrical engineer
 My journey in the technology world started back when I was little.
 At that time I didn't even have a computer, and I used to save every coin in order to go to a computer club.
-My invite to the world of technology was through video games.
-When I got my first computer I use to break it a lot trying to upgrade and exploit every feature and also squeeze every bit of performance for the games.
+My invite to the world of technology was through video games.When I got my first computer I use to break it a lot trying to upgrade and exploit every feature and also squeeze every bit of performance for the games.
 I was the IT guy of my family, friends, and relatives when something needed to be fixed or improved.

-When it came to choosing a university path, I didn't have a full understanding of what an engineer was but I definitely knew which part of the world is worth it and interesting for me to explore.
+When it came to choosing a university path, I didn't have a full understanding of what an engineer was but I definitely knew which part of the world is worth and would be interesting for me to explore.
 Starting the university I already had some foundation in programming.
 I still remember the Pascal language. and electronics which helped me not destroy too many computers while trying to fix or upgrade them.